MasterOfBinary/gobatch/README.md

 * Complete control over the number of items to process at once.
 * Errors are returned over a channel, so that they can be logged or otherwise handled.
-* Channels are used throughout the library, not just for errors.
-Everything is (or can be) highly concurrent.
+* GoBatch is highly concurrent.

 Documentation
 -------------